 - In Jan 2020, my net worth estimate was £442,000.
 In Jan 2022, this became £608,000 (includes: defined benefit private pension and ‘half’ of our house).

-- Until going part-time (more below!), I eagerly tracked my average savings rate (which includes work pension) was 54% in 2019 (from April) and has been 69% on average in 2020 up to April end, reflecting COVID-19 lockdown in the UK) and has since returned to something in between.
+- Until going part-time (more below!), I eagerly tracked my average savings rate (which includes work pension).
+This was 54% in 2019 (from April when I started tracking) and has been 69% on average in 2020 up to April end (no doubt helped by the COVID-19 lockdown in the UK) and has since returned to something in between.

 - I give a financial update most months and you are most welcome to ‘follow’ and ‘comment’.